+We vary the reconstruction loss weight from 0.2 to 2.0 while keeping the prediction loss fixed at 1.0 to examine how the auxiliary signal strength affects learning dynamics.
+As shown in Figure~\ref{fig:ablation_recon_loss}, performance degrades when the weight drops below 0.8, indicating that the influence of the reconstruction task weakens and diminishes the model's ability to learn from historical context.
+Conversely, excessive weight (above 2.0) skews the training objective toward reconstruction and compromises the model's capacity to learn prediction patterns during masking, ultimately sacrificing predictive discrimination.
+The optimal weights consistently fall within 1.0--1.8, striking a balance where reconstruction guides representation learning without overwhelming the primary prediction objective.
+Within this range, the auxiliary signal remains strong enough to leverage historical context during masking, yet sufficiently restrained to maintain the model's focus on future prediction.
+Detailed results are in Appendix~\ref{appdix:Recon Loss Sensitivity Analysis}.

-\textbf{Generalizability to Text Sequences.} To demonstrate MHL's broader applicability, we apply our framework to unstructured token sequences derived directly from item titles.
-Table~\ref{tab:text_based_full} compares our complete R$\to$E$\to$Inf strategy against RPG baseline on raw text tokens.
+\paragraph{Generalizability to Text Sequences.} To demonstrate MHL's broad applicability, we apply our framework to unstructured token sequences derived from item titles.
+Table~\ref{tab:text_based_full} compares our complete R$\to$E$\to$Inf strategy against the RPG baseline on raw text tokens.
 MHL consistently outperforms RPG across all metrics on the Beauty dataset.
-This result is significant because it shows that MHL's core principle, reconstructing the past to predict the future, generalizes beyond discrete semantic IDs to complex and noisy text sequences.
+This result is significant as it shows that MHL's core principle—reconstructing the past to predict the future—generalizes beyond semantic IDs to complex and noisy text sequences.
 The success on text sequences validates that MHL captures fundamental learning dynamics rather than exploiting specific properties of semantic ID representations.
-This generalizability highlights MHL's potential for broader applications in sequential modeling where understanding historical context is crucial for future prediction.
+This generalizability highlights MHL's potential for broader sequential modeling applications where historical context understanding is key for future prediction.